 G1 is the Linear move command, similar to G0 but intended to be used for actual cutting moves, that typically happen slower than the G0 rapid moves.
 The feedrate for these moves can be specified on the line, that's the "Fxxx" part and the xxx is the feedrate value in units (inch or mm) per minute.

-standalone coordinates like Y0.000, X0.000, Y150.000 are in fact implicit/short versions of G1 move commands: as long as the movement mode does not need to be changed, the latest G commands applies and in this example the "G1" can be omitted from these lines.
+standalone coordinates such as Y0.000, X0.000, Y150.000 are in fact implicit/short versions of G1 move commands: as long as the movement mode does not need to be changed, the latest G commands applies and in this example the "G1" can be omitted from these lines.

 M5 is used to turn the Spindle off